 11. Guilinggao (龜苓膏)

-Great shops to buy Chinese herbal tea in Hong Kong
+Where to buy Chinese herbal tea in Hong Kong

-1. Herbaceous Tea
+1. Herbaceous Teas

 Bringing artisanal herbal brews to Hong Kong since 2013, Herbaceous Teas handcrafts premium infusions designed to restore wellness.
 Using only top-grade herbs and time-honoured formulations, the liang cha shop expertly selects and combines ingredients for optimal potency.
 Its freshly made teas provide traditional remedies for modern life, prepared locally on a daily basis.